Posted on

 Intro

-Every piece of software you've ever installed is, at its core, an act of faith.
+Every piece of software you've ever installed is, at its core, a leap of blind faith.

-For most software, this is a reasonable bargain.
-For Bitcoin Core, it is unacceptable.
-The project exists for one significant purpose: to resist corruption by removing the necessity of human trust as much as possible.
+For most software, this blind adherence to a black-box approach is a necessary but reasonable trade-off — exchanging trust for convenience.
+But for the Bitcoin Core project, it is unacceptable.
+The project exists for one significant purpose: to resist corruption or tampering by removing the necessity of human trust as much as possible.

 Jia Tan: what patience can accomplish